 In the scene above, which could be found in episode 3 like about halfway through, Wen Xiong was seen explaining some of the concepts in the book his brother, Wu Xiong, was reading.
 He also went into a bit of detail regarding a historical figure, Li Mi (李密) who served in the Kingdom of Shu during the Three Kingdoms period.
-(More info found here.
-Also, if anyone wants to read the part where Wu Xiong was stuck on, the rest of the passage is here or you could see that it’s also included in the other link on top of the page.
-It was the supposed letter that Li Mi wrote to the emperor and the translation could be found in the first link.)
-Anyway, Wu Xiong commented immediately after learning of Li Mi’s tragic past that Li Mi was like them (aka him and Wen Xiong), losing their family since little and suffering through so much hardships.
-In a way, is Wen Xiong like Li Mi?
-I would believe that he’s smart and could remember really well of what he learned ages ago in school but I have a feeling it was hinting at something.
+Anyway, Wu Xiong commented immediately after learning of Li Mi’s tragic past that Li Mi was like them (aka him and Wen Xiong), losing their family since little and suffering through so many hardships.
+In a way, was Wen Xiong like Li Mi?
+I would believe that he was smart and could remember really well of what he learned ages ago in school but I have a feeling it was hinting at something.
 The way he talked about Li Mi was almost like he was talking about himself.
 There was this injustice feeling like he was being wronged, etc.

-Another hint that could threaten to tell a different story and a different side to his character was during a conversation between him and his brother by the pool in episode 1.
+Another hint that could threaten to tell a different story and a different side to his character were during a conversation between him and his brother by the pool in episode 1.
 His brother reminded him of what Jiang Hu Piao had done for them both and how he shouldn’t forget it.
 To which he replied that he won’t.
 (SO MUCH FOR IT!)
-It doesn’t just give us more information about the brothers’ background.
-It’s telling us to watch out for him, he’s not just a typical silent, obedient guy.
-He’s the typical silent, patient slash someone who has an alternative motive guy.
+It didn’t just give us more information about the brothers’ background.
+It was telling us to watch out for him, he was not just a typical silent, obedient guy.
+He was the typical silent, patient slash someone who had an alternative motive guy.

 Wen Xiong was seen since episode 1 as a very patient person.
 I thought his contrast to his brother’s rash, impatient behaviors was a part of the comedic picture.
-But he was just patient because he has been waiting for the right moment.
-For the day until he gets his chance.
-(Yeah, it’s obvious that he said it in episode 11.)
-It is not just a chance to confess to Qing Mei or a chance for the both of them, but a chance to truly shine and be a person of importance.
-He is already important as Jiang Hu Piao’s adviser and is treated as a family member in the Jiang family.
-But it is more of his greed that stops him from being satisfied with his current position.
+But he was just patient because he had been waiting for the right moment.
+For the day until he got his chance.
+(Yeah, it was obvious that he said it in episode 11.)
+It was not just a chance to confess to Qing Mei or a chance for both of them, but a chance to truly shine and be a person of importance.
+He was already important as Jiang Hu Piao’s advisor and was treated as a family member in the Jiang family.
+But it was more of his greed that stopped him from being satisfied with his current position.

-If it is only because of Qing Mei, he would’ve apologized for his rash behaviors (or wouldn’t even do that at all), but he wants much more than that.
-Instead, he chooses to leave just like that without apologizing or begging.
-He even clarifies that he is just kneeling because of his acknowledgment in Jiang’s care for them all these years.
-It’s just a part of the typical gratitude.
-It is like the last act he would do to show respect towards Jiang.
-(A typical gesture in most series but it makes sense.)
+If it was only because of Qing Mei, he would’ve apologized for his rash behaviors (or wouldn’t even do that at all), but he wanted much more than that.
+Instead, he chose to leave just like that without apologizing or begging.
+He even clarified that he was just kneeling because of his acknowledgment in Jiang’s care for them all these years.
+It was just a part of the typical gratitude.
+It was like the last act he would do to show respect toward Jiang.
+(A typical gesture in most series but it made sense.)
 What I found funny about the whole scene was seeing the BTS of episode 7.
-I don’t know for how long Jacky has to kneel but Li Wang Luo messed up on that one line with telling Wen Xiong to get out of the ‘Jiang’ household that they had to do retakes.
+I don’t know for how long Jacky had to kneel but Li Wang Luo messed up on that one line with telling Wen Xiong to get out of the ‘Jiang’ household that they had to do retakes.
 The other three cracked up so hard when they realized he said it wrong, even Jacky who was kneeling at that time.
 It was supposed to be a serious part but after seeing that part of the BTS, it stuck with me.

-So, to get back onto subject, has Wen Xiong ever love Qing Mei before or was that just a ploy to secure his high position under Jiang Hu Piao?
-I think he did but it has become so much more than love Qing Mei.
-It is like saying if he succeeds in marrying Qing Mei, he would eventually take over at the Shang Cheng Financial Company since Qing Mei’s the only daughter, right?
-So someone is really thinking big.
+So, to get back onto the subject, had Wen Xiong ever love Qing Mei before or was that just a ploy to secure his high position under Jiang Hu Piao?
+I thought he did but it had become so much more than love Qing Mei.
+It was like saying if he succeeded in marrying Qing Mei, he would eventually take over at the Shang Cheng Financial Company since Qing Mei was the only daughter, right?
+So someone was really thinking big.
 (Yeah, alternate motive.)
-If he’s not thriving for more power, why in the world would he switch sides for and trying to bring Jiang Hu Piao down?
+If he was not thriving for more power, why in the world would he switch sides for and trying to bring Jiang Hu Piao down?

 Then I wonder if the kid whom Qing Mei wanted Wu Xiong to rescue from some bullies was Wen Xiong, so that was when he started to like her?

 Acting?
 I think I was surprised.
-Not that much surprise since I already seen the potential in Jacky in the past even if it was just bits and pieces here and there.
-His close to major role in the past could be for The Magicians of Love but that was still another idol drama with a typical idol formula.
+Not that much surprised since I already saw the potential in Jacky in the past even if it was just bits and pieces here and there.
+His close to a major role in the past could be for The Magicians of Love but that was still another idol drama with a typical idol formula.
 This one?
-Well, it’s a romantic comedy in a sense with touches of the gangster theme here and there.
-But I thought this character carries even more depth though on the villain side.
-This is a typical bad guy character but it is still something totally different for him.
+Well, it was a romantic comedy in a sense with touches of the gangster theme here and there.
+But I thought this character carried even more depth though on the villain side.
+This was a typical bad guy character but it was still something totally different for him.
 He also said that in one of the BTS.
-The most powerful part must be in episode 11 with the turn around of his character and more definite signs were seemed with the actions that Wen Xiong did after he left the Jiang household.
+The most powerful part must be in episode 11 with the turn around of his character and more definite signs were seen with the actions that Wen Xiong did after he left the Jiang household.

 I could totally feel Wen Xiong’s frustration and his endurance through all these times, keeping everything inside.
-It doesn’t mean that I would take his side since if he thinks about it, he is not the only unfortunate guy in this world.
-There are lots more people out there who couldn’t even get so many opportunities as him.
+It didn’t mean that I would take his side since if he thought about it, he wasn’t the only unfortunate guy in this world.
+There were lots more people out there who couldn’t even get so many opportunities as him.
 I thought Jacky did really well in that scene with the whole rant though it sort of killed it saying, “Qing Mei, I love you” the second time around before he advanced toward her.
 That was a bit not that convincing but that was all right.
-(Then I was sitting there replacing ‘Qing Mei’ with ‘Qiao Qiao’ instead!
-Hey!
-That might help his voice sound more convincing if he practice like that.
-JUST KIDDING…) But I had this weird feeling like Jacky shielded Joanne on purpose because they were both laughing when he advanced on her?
-I don’t know.
-I just have this feeling like that would be in their nature to not take it seriously (which it isn’t since it’s just part of the drama and acting).

-That reminds me that, no matter how convincing he is, he’s just portraying a role so hopefully he wouldn’t get associated with this type of character or keep being tossed these type of roles.
-There has been enough variations in his past roles so I hope it won’t become so cliche for the upcoming dramas.
+That reminded me that, no matter how convincing he was, he was just portraying a role so hopefully he wouldn’t get associated with this type of character or keep being tossed these type of roles.
+There had been enough variations in his past roles so I hope it won’t become so cliche for the upcoming dramas.

-Off screen, Jacky and Joanne get along really well.
-They’re under the same agency after all.
-(Still…) They have collaborated in the past before as Fei Nan Du and Xiao Bei in The Magicians of Love but that time, they weren’t linked romantically.
+Off-screen, Jacky and Joanne got along really well.
+They were under the same agency after all.
+They have collaborated in the past before as Fei Nan Du and Xiao Bei in The Magicians of Love but that time, they weren’t linked romantically.
 (Though it would’ve been fun to see four guys fighting over her in that one.)
 Anyway, the above cap was for episode 9’s show with Grandpa Jiang and Grandpa Wang.
-I think they were trying to shoot two birds with one stone like incorporating the show into the drama as well (since it seemed to be some promo event at the same time).
+I thought they were trying to shoot two birds with one stone like incorporating the show into the drama as well (since it seemed to be some promo event at the same time).
 Because the BTS in episode 3 showed Jacky and Shen Dong Jing coming on the stage to sing also.
-Of course that wouldn’t be relevant to the drama so it got cut out.
+Of course, that wouldn’t be relevant to the drama so it got cut out.
 The obvious sign of it was seeing Jacky and SDJ abandoning their roles at that point.
 I’m so serious here!
-Because both were singing along with the songs being performed onstage.
-It’s their love for music kicking in and they couldn’t help it.
+Because both were singing along with the songs being performed on stage.
+It was their love for music kicking in and they couldn’t help it.
 (Can’t blame them too much, LOL!)